MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 changes affects users in a class* .

-Only the system administrator and users granted full access to all accounts can change a user class’s position in the organizational structure.
+Only the system administrator and users granted full access to all accounts can change a user class's position in the organizational structure.
 (Full access to accounts is granted to users and user classes in the Organizational Structure Assignment window.)